 The SLP offers a variety of opportunities designed to facilitate the professionalization of students interested in the security field.
 Participants have gone on to positions in the US government, the UN, the International Atomic Energy Agency, high-technology manufacturers, consulting firms, and prestigious academic institutions.

 SLP participants have the opportunity to attend the annual CITS in DC Spring Break trip alongside students from our Master in International Policy program.
-While the itinerary for the trip varies from year to year, past trips have involved opportunities to meet with practitioners from security-relevant government agencies (Department of State, Department of Energy/NNSA, Department of Commerce, Department of Defense, FBI) and think-tanks (Center for Strategic & International Studies, Carnegie Endowment for International Peace, and others).
+While the itinerary for the trip varies from year to year, past trips have involved opportunities to meet with practitioners from security-relevant government agencies (Department of State, Department of Energy/NNSA, Department of Commerce, Department of Defense, FBI, intelligence agencies) and think-tanks (Center for Strategic & International Studies, Carnegie Endowment for International Peace, and others).

 Each semester of the Richard B. Russell Security Leadership Program confers three (3) hours of academic credit.